Profile

 4. 4

-In a pan, gently melt the anchovy fillets in the extra virgin olive oil until they dissolve.
+In a pan, gently melt the anchovy fillets in 4 tablespoons of extra virgin olive oil.

 5. 5

-Add the chopped garlic and sauté lightly until golden.
+Add the chopped garlic and lightly fry until golden.

 6. 6

-Stir in the chickpea puree, a ladle of the cooking broth, chopped rosemary, tomato purée, and the roughly chopped peeled tomato.
+Stir in the chickpea purée, a ladle of the chickpea cooking water, chopped rosemary, tomato purée, and the chopped peeled tomato.

 7. 7

-Simmer over a high heat for 10 minutes, then fold in the remaining whole chickpeas.
+Cook over a high heat for 10 minutes, then add the remaining chickpeas.

 8. 8

-Cook the pasta in salted water until just al dente, drain, and transfer it into the pan with the sauce.
+Cook the pasta in salted water until just al dente, then drain and transfer it to the pan with the sauce.

 9. 9

-Finish cooking the pasta in the sauce, adding more broth if it starts to dry out.
+Finish cooking the pasta in the sauce, adding more cooking water if needed.

 10. 10